rngtang/Telephone-Assistant/README.md

 Additionally, we are also using the wake-up word function to have the telephone-assistant only start listening for questions once the wake-up word has been spoken.
 Currently, the wake-up word is set to "Hey Colab".

 We originally planned to use Azure AI services for both STT/TTS and question answering.
 However, the capabilities of the Question Answering feature were not enough.
 It could only detect question intent and then pair word-for-word an answer to a question as written in whichever PDF we gave.
 As a result, we moved to using OpenAI Assistants for generating answers to questions.
+However, OpenAI assistants where not cost efficient and had high latency.

+After investigating other question-answering methods, we tried creating our own document-based question-answering bot using a vector database, OpenAI, and Langchain as our LLM application framework.

 Documentation for the Speech SDK can be found here: https://azure.microsoft.com/en-us/products/ai-services/ai-speech/.